vikrantrobosoftin/breakout-game-rxjs/README.md

-# Implementation of Flappy Bird Game using RxJS
+# Implementation of Breakout Game using RxJS

 This project is built using [RxJS](https://www.learnrxjs.com) and bootstrapped with [Parcel](https://parceljs.org/).